Leaked Text Messages From Paul Manafort’s Daughters Appear Online, Leading To Debate On How To Cover Them

 Hundreds of thousands of text messages from the daughters of Paul Manafort have appeared online, leading to some controversy among news outlets on how to cover — or not cover — the voluminous documents.

-There full set of nearly 285,000 text messages related to Donald Trump’s former campaign manager were posted this week on Twitter by a user named @NatSecGeek, who included a link to read a searchable version of the texts.
+Their full set of nearly 285,000 text messages related to Donald Trump’s former campaign manager were posted this week on Twitter by a user named @NatSecGeek, who included a link to read a searchable version of the texts.
 This garnered some viral attention on social media, but scant coverage from media.
 As Rantt explained, many saw an ethical dilemma in publishing the unverified text messages.

 As columnist Zak Ali noted, there is a hesitancy in the media to cover personal correspondences after the lessons learned from the vast coverage of hacked emails from the Democratic National Committee and Hillary Clinton’s campaign chief during the 2016 presidential election.
 A number of news outlets have since expressed regret on the coverage of these email leaks, which were part of the Russian government’s campaign to interfere in the 2016 presidential election with the goal of helping Donald Trump be elected.